 In this age, where abstaining from using smartphones might not be completely possible, men could probably try carrying their phones in their hands or a bag.
 Keeping your phone in your back pocket could also help create some distance between the testicles and the phone.

-Effects of Laptop Radiation on Human Body
+Affects of Laptop Radiation on Human Body

 Now, let us talk about laptops.
 Laptops are another widely used source of electromagnetic radiation.